mpes-kit/pesfit/README.md

 ### Reference

-Please cite the following paper if you use the software:
+Please cite the following paper if you want to refer to the software:

 R. Patrick Xian, R. Ernstorfer, Philipp M. Pelz, Scalable multicomponent spectral analysis for high-throughput data annotation, arXiv: [2102.05604](https://arxiv.org/abs/2102.05604).